bensmithett/dpcon-primer/README.md

 **You'll need to bring a laptop capable of running this project as per the instructions below.**

 As long as you can get the *Minimum Setup* working, you'll be able to participate in most of the tutorial.
-You should try to get the *Preferred Setup* working so you can get the most out of the tutorial, but if you have problems don't worry!
+You should try to get the *Preferred Setup* working so you can get the most out of all the tools, but if you have problems don't worry - it's not essential!

 ## Minimum Setup instructions